yousefelassal/fullstackopen/partie12/README.md

 - `FROM` instruction will tell Docker that the base for the image should be `node:21`.
 - `COPY` instruction will copy the file _index.js_ from the host machine to the file with the same name in the image.
 - `CMD` instruction tells what happens when `docker run` is used.
-- `WORKDIR` instruction was slipped in to ensure we don't interfere with the contents of the image.
+- `WORKDIR` ensures we don't interfere with the contents of the image.
 It will guarantee all of the following commands will have _/usr/src/app_ set as the working directory.
 If the directory doesn't exist in the base image, it will be automatically created.

 ---

-`docker build` to build an image based on the Dockerfile.
-Let's spice up the command with one additional flag: `-t`, this will help us name the image:
+`docker build` to build an image based on the Dockerfile. flag: `-t`, this will help us name the image:
 ```bash
 $ docker build -t fs-hello-world .
 [+] Building 3.9s (8/8) FINISHED